 - Chest wall contusion

 Even a seemingly minor chest injury can lead to life-threatening complications if it isn’t treated promptly.
-Have you suffered a chest injury in an accident?
-Contact Stephens Law Firm, PLLC to discuss your case with a compassionate personal injury lawyer who can help.

-What Causes Chest Injuries in Fort Worth?
+What Causes Chest Injuries?

 Traffic crashes are perhaps the leading cause of chest injuries in the United States.
 In a crash, a chest injury can occur due to blunt force trauma or a puncture injury to the chest.
 A chest injury can be caused by an airbag or seatbelt, even when it functions as intended, a projectile puncturing the chest, or the chest hitting a hard surface like the steering wheel.